by Dalia Costa

 - And finally, I always contact the hotel Boutique to see if they need more pieces, to show my new works, and to know if everything is OK.
 They like to know that we care!

-Dalia adds, “Also, as a Googleholic I found Rena’s website when I was starting my business, and it helped me with many issues and questions.
+Dalia adds, “As a Googleholic I found Rena’s website when I was starting my business, and it helped me with many issues and questions.
 I always check back to learn more.
 It gave me courage and hopes to continue and start new projects, like starting my own Etsy store for my jewelry and crafts soon!”